BorissowT/PictureResizeApi/README.md

 # PictureResizeApi

+This is a distributed and horizontal scalable RESTFul API service.
+Every part of this app could run on a separate server or in a cluster of servers.
+The main goal of this project is to construct a sample of the Event Driven Architecture.

+Technical Design Assignment:\
-create an API for the picture resizing.
+Create an API for picture-resizing operations one.
 The service has to be an asynchronous.
 That's mean all the requests has its own id number.
 User can get status of the operation by sending request to the address/api/{id}.
-The API (address/api) requires a post request with text json in body as follows {"image":{base64 encoded picture},"width":{w}, "height":{h}}.
-Every part of application schould be containerized.
+The initial post request to "address/api" requires a json dictionary in body with following attributes: {"image":{base64 encoded picture},"width":{w}, "height":{h}}.

-Technologies:\
-ajax for encoding picture.\
-flask for handling requests.\
-kafka confluence docker container for saving requests.\
-mysql for saving results.\
-docker container for service.\
-marshmallow - to serialize data (is for hiding real db-column's names from clients)\
-web server - werkzeug
+As soon, as the operation is done, the client can get the resized picture by sending a request to '/api/{id}', where "id" is status, received by initial post request.
+Eventually, every part of the application should run in separate docker containers.

+Main elements:\

+DB - is a simple pre-existing MySQL database with only one table and only one user.
+You can configure the db with the adminer interface, by running SQL queries directly in a browser.

+Kafka - is a cluster of zookeeper, kafka and additionally control-center to maintain in kafka topics, groups and so on.

+API - is a simple flask app with two url for sending requests and getting result.
+All resize requests are pushed to the kafka-topic.
+For the convenience this app has another url with a template for encoding a picture.

+Kafka-consumer - is a service, which is listening to the kafka topic, resizes pictures and saves to the DB-element.

 DB\
 1..create .env file in "/PictureResizeApi/db_container" as following: \